What Is a Peritonectomy for Mesothelioma?

 Peritonectomy for Mesothelioma FAQs

-What is the success rate of peritonectomy?
+What is the life expectancy of a peritonectomy patient?

 What is the surgery for peritoneal mesothelioma?